stridecolossus/JOVE/docs/blog/part-4-models/skybox.md

 }
 ```

-The _offset_ field is an offset into the file itself, we truncate this value to the start of the image data:
+The _offset_ field is an offset into the file itself, which is truncated to the start of the image data:

 ```java
 int offset = index[index.length - 1].offset();